jariperttunen/Rextensions/README.md

 The second example creates one matrix in C, sends the matrix data as column-first to R function that performs matrix addition in R style and returns the result matrix back to C.

-The third example creates one matrix in C, sends the matrix data as row-first to R function that creates R matrix filled by rows to acquire the same view with the original C matrix for correct indexing in R.
+The third example uses the C matrix from the second example, sends the matrix data as row-first to R function that creates R matrix filled by rows to acquire the same view with the original C matrix for correct indexing in R.

 The datatype for the vector and the matrices used is *double*.

+See *rcall.c* and *add.R* for details.

 ## Usage